-- ALHS 1011 Anatomy and Physiology ALHS 1040\ - Introduction to Health Care ALHS 1090 - Medical Terminology for Allied Health Sciences

-- ALHS 1126 Health Science Physics

-- ALHS 1127 Health Sciences Chemistry

-- BIOL 2113 Anatomy and Physiology I

-- BIOL 2114 Anatomy and Physiology II

-- BIOL 2117 Introduction to Microbiology
+ALHS 1011 - Anatomy and Physiology ALHS 1040 - Introduction to Health Care ALHS 1090 - Medical Terminology for Allied Health Sciences ALHS 1126 - Health Science Physics ALHS 1127 - Health Sciences Chemistry BIOL 2113 - Anatomy and Physiology I BIOL 2114 - Anatomy and Physiology II BIOL 2117 - Introduction to Microbiology CHEM 1211 - Chemistry I MATH 1012 - Foundations of Mathematics (bring a calculator) MATH 1013 - Algebraic Concepts (bring a calculator) MATH 1111 - College Algebra (bring a calculator) ALHS 1040 is a two-part test.

-- BUSN 1140 Document Production

-- CHEM 1211 Chemistry I

-- MATH 1012 Foundations of Mathematics (bring a calculator)

-- MATH 1013 Algebraic Concepts (bring a calculator)

-- MATH 1111 College Algebra (bring a calculator)

-\ALHS 1040 is a two-part test.
 The tester will take the written portion first.
-If he/ she is successful, an appointment will be made for the tester to complete physical checkoffs, the second portion of the test.
+If he/ she is successful, an appointment will be made for the tester to complete physical she is successful, an appointment will be made for the tester to complete physical checkoffs, the second portion of the test.
 In addition, the tester must present a valid CPR card at the time of testing.